 Water is Slow to Drain

-A common and obvious sign of a clogged drain is slow draining water.
-Water should move rather quickly down your home’s drains, so if things are taking longer than normal, this is a telltale sign a clog is present in your system.
-This sign mustn’t be ignored and should be dealt with by professionals as soon as possible.
+Water should move relatively quickly down your home’s drains, so if things are taking longer than usual, this is a telltale sign that a clog is present in your system and shouldn’t be ignored.

-When a clog is present, there’s a good chance a bad odor will come along.
 Whether it’s a buildup of soap scum, hair, leftover toothpaste, or food debris, decomposition will cause the clog to smell.
-After some time, the foul odor will spread its way and come out of your system’s other drains.
+After some time, the foul odor will spread and come out of your system’s other drains.

 Puddles of Water